-2.4.2.8 Firewall Considerations
+2.4.2.9 Firewall Considerations

-Keyfactor Command needs to be able to communicate internally between the various Keyfactor Command components installed on different servers, if applicable, and to the SQL server, certificate authorities, centralized logging server (if applicable), and Active Directory.
+Keyfactor Command needs to be able to communicate internally between the various Keyfactor Command components installed on different servers, if applicable, and to the SQL server, certificate authorities, centralized logging server (if applicable), your identity provider.
 If there are any firewalls in the environment that control internal traffic, these may need to be updated to allow the appropriate level of communication.
-Table 3: Protocols Keyfactor Command Uses for Communication shows each Keyfactor Command component and the protocols they use to communicate.
-In addition, all Keyfactor Command components require a healthy Active Directory environment with the ability to use Kerberos, LDAP, and DNS.
+Table 4: Protocols Keyfactor Command Uses for Communication shows each Keyfactor Command component and the protocols they use to communicate.
+In environments using Active Directory as an identity provider, all Keyfactor Command components require a healthy Active Directory environment with the ability to use Kerberos, LDAP, and DNS.